Smoothing for signals with discontinuities using higher order Mumford-Shah models

 (This motivates the denomination higher order Mumford-Shah model for the family \eqref{eq:penalizedProblem}.)
-At approximately the same time, Blake and Zisserman \cite{blake1987visual} have studied $(\Pc_{1, \beta, \gamma})$ which they called the weak string model.
-In the same work, they pointed out a shortcoming of the first order model, namely the already mentioned gradient limit effect; this means that the first order model penalizes large slopes and therefore produces spurious extra intervals when steep slopes are present in the signal.
-Blake and Zisserman \cite{blake1987visual} also introduced a second order extension, called the weak rod model.
+The same problem was studied at around the same time by Blake and Zisserman \cite{blake1987visual} under the name weak string model.
+They also introduced a second order extension, called the weak rod model \cite{blake1987visual}.
 This model is more general than the model $(\Pc_{2, \beta, \gamma})$ considered here because it has an extra penalty for discontinuities in the first derivative.
-We refer to \cite{carriero2015survey} for a recent survey on Blake-Zisserman models.
+We refer to \cite{carriero2015survey,zanetti2016numerical} for a recent investigation of Blake-Zisserman models in 2D.
 To our knowledge, the models $(\Pc_{k, \beta, \gamma})$ have not been systematically studied for arbitrary orders $k.$